PedroZappa/42_fractol/README.md

 > **Formula** :  $f(z_{n+1}) = z^2 + c$

-For the Julia set, we use the same complex number `c` for all pixels.
 There are infinitely many Julia sets.
+To generate them, we use the same complex number `c` for all pixels.

 * For each pixel in the image:
 	* `z` is initially set to 0.